traderjoe-xyz/joe-docs/docs/concepts/2-fees.md

 ## Introduction

 In this section we discuss fees.
-Fees on the Liquidity Book differs from the usual fixed rate fee from Joe V1, as here they depends on the volatility.
+Fees on the Liquidity Book differ from the usual fixed rate fee from Joe V1, as here they depends on the volatility.

 The swap fee is paid to liquidity providers for the trading activity that occurs.
 The total swap fee ($f_s$) will have two components: a **base fee** ($f_b$) and a **variable fee** ($f_v$), which is a function of instantaneous price volatility.
-The fee rate will be applied to the swap amount in each liquidity bin and distributed proportionally to the liquidity providers in that bin following a distribution to the protocol.
+The fee rate will be applied to the swap amount in each liquidity bin and distributed proportionally to the liquidity providers in that bin.
 Fees will be held separate from liquidity and claimable by liquidity providers.

 ## Base Fee